 Let’s start with the best known outdoor clothing brand out there: The North Face.
 No doubt you’ve already seen people sporting this mainstay outerwear brand on some hiking route somewhere.

 Vancouver-based Arc’teryx has been making waves in the outdoor clothing world.
-The brand is not cheap but the designs are on point and the products will last you forever.
-One of the best buys from Arc’teryx is its fleece – warm, lightweight and good-looking, this bad boy ticks all the boxes.
+The brand is not cheap but the designs are on point and the products will last you forever (literally).
+A mainstay in my bag is the Atom LT Hoody—an Arc'teryx classic.
+Warm, lightweight and good-looking, this bad boy ticks all the boxes.

 Named after the famous volcano in Ecuador, Cotopaxi is an outdoor clothing brand with a social conscience.
 The brand funds sustainable poverty alleviation projects, so you can buy its products knowing you’re contributing to something good.

 The outerwear on offer with Cotopaxi is on the lower end of the price scale, but the company hasn’t compromised on quality.
-Llama fibre and goose down are staple materials among the brand’s products.
+Llama fibre and goose down are staple materials among the brand’s products—these guys are good.

 Columbia has just about everything you could possibly want when it comes to outdoor clothing.
 Whether you’re skiing, hiking or even fishing, Columbia will kit you out in style.